Kay Orr: Nebraska governor

 In the 1986 election, Orr secured the Republican nomination for Nebraska governor after winning an eight-way primary, carrying 81 of Nebraska's 93 counties including Douglas and Lancaster, Kermit Brashear carried 9 counties, and Nancy Hoch carried 2 counties.

-In the 1986 general election, she defeated former Lincoln Mayor Helen Boosalis in the first U.S. gubernatorial election in which both major party candidates were women, winning by a 53% to 47% margin.
+In the 1986 general election, she defeated former Lincoln Mayor Helen Boosalis in the first U.S. gubernatorial election in which both major-party candidates were women, winning by a 53% to 47% margin.
 Orr was the first Republican woman elected governor in the United States, and the second Republican woman governor after Vesta M. Roy, who served as the unelected acting governor of New Hampshire from December 1982 to January 1983.

 In the 1990 gubernatorial election, Orr was narrowly defeated by Democrat Ben Nelson.
 Nelson's two main attacks on her gubernatorial record were her support of a proposed low-level nuclear waste dump, and a tax increase which was passed over her veto.

 Politics

-As governor, Orr was against tax increases, against the Equal Rights Amendment, and opposes abortions in all cases.
+As governor, Orr was against tax increases, against the Equal Rights Amendment, and opposed abortions in all cases.

 Later career

 Orr co-chaired a coalition seeking to prohibit gay marriage in the state constitution via Initiative 416.
-Her effort was successful, and gay marriage was banned in 2000.
+The effort was successful, and gay marriage was banned in 2000.
 In 2015, the Obergefell v.
 Hodges Supreme Court ruling rendered the ban unenforceable.

 Orr served twice as a presidential elector for the state of Nebraska, casting one of the state's five electoral votes.
 In the 2004 presidential election, she voted for George W. Bush, and in the 2012 election, for Mitt Romney.